California woman crashes through restaurant ceiling after asking to use the bathroom

 Patrons are seen moving out of the way moments before the woman breaks through and falls to the floor.

-In a longer version of the video, credited to YouTube user Japangie, the woman is heard yelling “don’t hurt me” at officers.
-According to police, the woman appeared to be homeless and on drugs, CBSLA reports.
+In a longer version of the video, the woman is heard yelling “don’t hurt me” at officers.

 The woman told officers she did not know how she got into the ceiling, but restaurant staff said she crawled through a false panel in the bathroom.